CVE-2025-68875 Overview

 Detection Strategies

-- Review web server access logs for requests containing encoded or obfuscated script payloads
+- Inspect web server access logs for POST requests to plugin endpoints carrying suspicious payloads with <, >, or encoded script fragments.

 Monitoring Recommendations